 - 1 tablespoon cornstarch

-- Melted dairy-free chocolate and non-dairy whipped cream, optional
+- Melted dairy-free chocolate optional

 Instructions

-Preheat your oven to 350°F and lightly oil the inside of an 8- or 9-inch springform pan
+- Preheat your oven to 350°F and lightly oil the inside of an 8- or 9-inch springform pan

 Make the Crust

-Mix together the crust ingredients in a food processor until the mixture resembles crumbs.
+- Mix together the crust ingredients in a food processor until the mixture resembles crumbs.

-Press the mixture into the bottom of the prepared pan.
+- Press the mixture into the bottom of the prepared pan.

 Make the Cake

-Pour the filling into the springform pan.
+- Pour the filling into the springform pan.

-Bake for 50-55 minutes, or until the top of the cake has puffed up slightly and the edges start to pull away from the pan.
+- Bake for 50-55 minutes, or until the top of the cake has puffed up slightly and the edges start to pull away from the pan.

 Make the Topping

-Combine the cherries, sugar, and cornstarch in a small saucepan.
+- Combine the cherries, sugar, and cornstarch in a small saucepan.
 Bring the mixture to a boil, then reduce to a simmer, stirring frequently.
 Allow to simmer for about 5 minutes, or until the cherries are jam-like in consistency.

 To Serve

-Pour the topping over the cake.
+- Pour the topping over the cake.
 Allow the cake to cool completely, then wrap it tightly and place it in the fridge to set.
 Let it chill for at least two hours.

-Release the cake from the springform pan, and garnish with vegan whipped cream and/or melted chocolate, if desired.
+- Release the cake from the springform pan, and garnish with vegan whipped cream and/or melted chocolate, if desired.
 Slice and serve.

-Tightly wrap up any remaining slices of cake and store in the fridge until ready to eat.
+- Tightly wrap up any remaining slices of cake and store in the fridge until ready to eat.

 Dianne this looks amazing.
 I do have a question.
 It looks like you have the cake, hardened chocolate and then the cherries.
 But, the only mention I see of the chocolate on the cake is a drizzle over the cherries.
 Can you clarify?
 I want to surprise my husband with this for Valentine’s day.